 LCH is an unusual condition.
 It has some characteristics of cancer but, unlike almost every other cancer, it may spontaneously resolve in some patients while being life-threatening in others.

 LCH is classified as a cancer and sometimes requires treatment with chemotherapy.
 LCH patients are therefore usually treated by children’s cancer specialists (paediatric oncologists/ haematologists).
 The vast majority of children will recover completely from LCH.

-Langerhans' refers to Dr Paul Langerhans, who first described the cells in the skin which are similar to the cells found in LCH lesions.
+Langerhans refers to Dr Paul Langerhans, who first described the cells in the skin which are similar to the cells found in LCH lesions.

 - macrophage/monocyte cells – these destroy harmful proteins, viruses and bacteria in the body